Kaicoh/private-blockchain/README.md

 }
 ```

-When you request with any content on the payload, a new block won't be created and will return the message "Data payload is required" with http status code 400.
+When you request with any content on the payload or request with data without body property, a new block won't be created and will return http status code 400 with error message.

 ## Testing